vinodivy/oldMyGCD/README.md

 http://localhost:8080/GCDService/rest/push (POST request with "key:"anystring" passed as a header)

-(Example: http://localhost:8080/GCDService/rest/push?i1=20&i2=16 (request header key:abcdefg)
+(Example: http://localhost:8080/GCDService/rest/push?i1=20&i2=16 (request header key:abcdefg.
+This is optional, in which case each POST will be considered as a new user request)

 ### Soap Services